mrcarlson3/ds3022-data-project-4/README.md

 Set up an event-driven data pipeline using Amazon S3, Lambda, DynamoDB, and the API Gateway.
 The aims of this solution are:

 1. New data arrives in an S3 bucket.
 This is a JSON file with an expected format.
-2. This triggers a Lambda function that ingests the data, deserializes the JSON, and inserts it into DynamoDB.
+2. This triggers a Lambda function that ingests the data, deserializes the JSON, and inserts it into a DynamoDB table.
 3. Finally, all data is made available via a `GET` request from a public API.

 - - -